cross-modal-retrieval/cross-modal-retrieval/Code-repository/Text-image cross-modal retrieval/README.md

 # Copyright Notice
 These codes in the Code Repository are owned by their original authors.
-Users must acknowledge the original sources when using these codes.
+Users must declare the original sources when using these codes.
 We collect and provide access to these codes solely to facilitate research and advance scientific understanding.
 This repository does not use or distribute these codes for any commercial purposes.